U.S. Treasury adopts final rule for SLFRF: What you need to know now

 - The final rule defines “low income” as income at or below 185% of the Federal Poverty Guidelines (FPG) based on household size or income at or below 40% of the Area Median Income (AMI).
 Further, the final rule defines moderate income as income at or below 300% of FPG or income at or below 65% of AMI.
 For any significant steps for programs, services or projects taken before Jan.
 1, 2022, or funds obligated prior to April 1, 2022, recipients may continue to use eligibility criteria for low-income and moderate-income households consistent with the interim final rule.

 The final rule is effective for recipient state, territorial, local, and tribal governments on April 1, 2022.
 Until that time, the interim final rule remains in effect.
 Any funds used consistently with the interim final rule while it’s in effect will be considered in compliance with the SLFRF program.

 An overview of the final rule can be found here on the U.S. Treasury website, and an FAQ document is expected to follow soon.
-Be sure to subscribe for additional in-depth analysis of Treasury’s final rule, and follow our American Rescue Plan Act and COVID-19 resource center to stay up to date on reporting details and eligible uses.
+Be sure to subscribe for additional in-depth analysis of Treasury’s final rule.

 1 Though overall eligibility standards apply, each subcategory of response to the negative economic impacts of the pandemic has specific nuances.
 Therefore, recipients should first determine the subcategory (public health, assistance to households, assistance to small businesses, assistance to nonprofits, aid to impacted industries, or public sector capacity) in order to apply criteria specific to each subcategory.